Emergency closures and information

 - Bus Service A5 – Winford to Winscombe via Wrington

 - Community Bus L1 – Locking Parklands and Haywood Village

 - Community Bus B1 – Bleadon

 Stay up to date

-Follow our social media accounts for the latest updates on how the weather is affecting North Somerset:
+Follow our social media accounts for the latest updates on roads and travel in North Somerset: